 Taking performance art to a whole new level, Lady Gaga demonstrated how fame will eventually kill all celebs, either literally or figuratively, when she finished her performance of “Paparazzi” by hanging herself, face covered in blood.

 2009: Kanye West with the worst interruption of all time

-Completely unsatisfied that Taylor Swift won over Beyoncé, Kanye West interrupted Swift's acceptance speech to voice his displeasure and unleashed a complete shit-storm in his wake.
+Completely unsatisfied that Taylor Swift won over Beyoncé for Best Female Video, Kanye West interrupted Swift’s acceptance speech to voice his displeasure and unleashed a feud that has gone on for more than a decade.

 2011: Beyoncé reveals her baby bump